GeorgeMac/macro.re/content/posts/getting-started-with-buildkit.md

 Loaded image: buildkit0:latest
 ```

-The majority of time spent was exporting the image thanks to the build cache.
-There is even handy output to show the cache hits, much like `docker build`.
+The majority of the time spent was exporting the image thanks to the build cache.
+There is even a handy output to show the cache hits, much like `docker build`.

 Now to be certain it all worked as expected, check your docker instance's image database.